bitfinexcom/lib-js-util-base/README.md

 Currently supported utils:
 - `getArrayHasIntersect` - checks if arrays have at least one common value
 - `getArrayUniq` - gets unique values form array
+- `get` - get the object members by path
 - `isNil` - checks whenever value is null or undefined
 - `isPlainObject` - checks if input is object, not null object and not array object
 - `pick` - provides new object that picks only specific fields of source object